Ficinia nodosa: Distribution and habitat

 Ficinia nodosa is known to grow natively in South Africa, Australia, and New Zealand, including the Kermadec, Three Kings, Stewart, and Chatham Islands.
 It is commonly found on the island of Saint Helena, in temperate areas of South America, and in Namibia.

-Across the range of F. nodosa, the plant grows in sparsely populated coastal regions such as sand dunes and sedgelands but is also found in alpine climates of New Zealand up to 700 metres above sea level.
-Other research has suggested the plant can be found at elevations of up to 1500 metres above sea level.
+Across the range of F. nodosa, the plant grows in sparsely populated coastal regions such as sand dunes and sedgelands but is also found in alpine climates of New Zealand up to 700 m above sea level.
+Other research has suggested the plant can be found at elevations of up to 1500 m above sea level.
 The species is also very commonly found in salt marshes.

 In South Africa, F. nodosa grows across the east coast, and is common in numerous locations on the Cape Peninsula, and around the Orange River.
 No significant variation exists between specimens collected in or out of Africa, with size of the plant differing within the same region.
 Specimens collected from the Orange Free State were shorter and smaller than those collected in Namibia, while specimens collected from the Cape Peninsula were diverse in size.

 In Australia, F. nodosa is found throughout the continent, with a distribution across coastal and saltwater habitats in all states except the Northern Territory, though some evidence suggests the distribution includes the Northern Territory.
 F. nodosa is also commonly found in wet and moist non-saline areas of Victoria.

 F. nodosa is found in a wide variety of habitats due to its ability to grow in numerous conditions of soil, water level, water type, temperature, and sun exposure.
 The plant thrives in sandy and gravelly soils with varying pH levels, and does best in direct sunlight, with access to some water.
 In sand dune environments, nodosa often grows in dense clumps on backdunes.
 The plants establish themselves through windborne seeds carried to an area, before expanding utilising rhizomes and new seeds.

 Reports of specimens of F. nodosa growing in Chile exist, though more research is needed to determine whether the plant is native to the region.